DioneProtocol/odyssey-cli/README.md

-# Avalanche-CLI
+# Odyssey-CLI

-Avalanche CLI is a command line tool that gives developers access to everything Avalanche.
+Odyssey CLI is a command line tool that gives developers access to everything Odyssey.
 This release specializes in helping developers develop and test subnets.

 ## Installation